cryostatio/cryostat-legacy/HTTP_API.md

     the recording will be continuous,
     meaning it will run until it is manually stopped, for example with [`TargetRecordingPatchHandler`](#TargetRecordingPatchHandler).

+    `toDisk` - Whether the recording is stored to disk;
+    either `true` or `false`.
+If this field is not set, it will default to `true`.

+    `maxAge` - The maximum event age of the recording, in seconds.
+    If this field is not set, or if it is set to zero, the recording will not have a maximum event age.

+    `maxSize` - The maximum size of the recording, in bytes.
+    If this field is not set, or if it is set to zero, the recording will not have a maximum size.

     ###### response
     `201` - The body is a descriptor of the newly started recording, in the form